jpscripter/JPScripter.github.io/Resume.md

 * wave tooling blazor, self-service, centralize data

-* Team member mentoring, peer programming, and
+* Team member mentoring, peer programming, and troubleshooting peer

+*

-### Contractor / SCCM Architect / Automation Engineer (TEK Systems) (July 2015 - July 2018)
+### Contractor / SCCM Architect / Automation Engineer (TEK Systems) (July 2015 - July 2017)

 * Wrote an automated application testing platform to expedite the testing of packaged applications on windows 10.
 It also collected information such as install metrics, system changes, screenshots/metrics from each shortcut which helped to give more information about compatibility.